xe-nvdk/InfluxDB-Cloud-Voltmetrix-Migration-Tool/README.md

-# InfluxDB Cloud data importer tool
+# InfluxDB Cloud > Voltmetrix Migration Tool
-This Python script allows you to export your data from a InfluxDB OSS 2.x instance and send it to InfluxDB Cloud Instance.
+This Python script allows you to export your export your dashboards, tasks, buckets, and telegraf configurations from InfluxDB Cloud to InfluxDB hosted on Voltmetrix.